 - Explain how participation in the Leadership Fundamentals program will benefit the candidate's work and school/unit.
 (250 word limit)

 - Describe how the candidate has demonstrated leadership, influence, and collaboration in their current role.
 (250 word limit)

 - Describe your observations regarding the candidate's demonstrated motivation and openness to learn and apply the lessons from this program.
 (250 word limit)

-A selection committee will be convened to review applications and will select a maximum of 50 participants.
+A selection committee is convened to review applications and to select a maximum of 50 participants for the program.

-If you would like further information, or assistance with your application or the manager support process, please contact us: email@example.com
+If you would like further information please contact us: firstname.lastname@example.org

 Note: This workshop is normally offered at a cost of more than $2,000 per participant.
 Northwestern's investment in leadership development has made it possible to offer Lead 4 Success™ at no additional charge to Northwestern employees.